 If you have a previous background in education, you may know that what teachers teach is dictated by standards set at the state and national level.
-The Iowa Core applies to all subject areas and 21st century skills.
+Common Core, the national standards, apply to math and English language arts.
+The Iowa Core applies to science, social studies, and 21st century skills.